AzureHybridTeam/AzureHybridBootcamp/Day1/Lab Content.md

         [Monitor if Periodic Assessment is enabled for your machines (both Azure and Arc-enabled machines)](https://learn.microsoft.com/en-us/azure/update-center/periodic-assessment-at-scale#monitor-if-periodic-assessment-is-enabled-for-your-machines-both-azure-and-arc-enabled-machines)

         [Create a maintenance configuration](https://learn.microsoft.com/en-us/azure/virtual-machines/maintenance-configurations-portal#create-a-maintenance-configuration) to create maintenance configuration for Linux and Windows machines to be used in Scheduling Policy.

         and

         [Schedule recurring updates for machines using Azure portal and Azure Policy](https://learn.microsoft.com/en-us/azure/update-center/scheduled-patching?tabs=schedule-updates-single-overview%2Cschedule-updates-scale-overview#dynamic-scoping-using-policy)

-        Before creating the scheduling policy, copy the ARM ID of the created maintenance configuration in *properties* section.
+        **Note:**   Before creating the scheduling policy, copy the ARM ID of the created maintenance configuration in *properties* section.

     2. For Manual update check without waiting for policy follow [Check for Updates on scale following article](https://learn.microsoft.com/en-us/azure/update-center/view-updates?tabs=singlevm-overview%2Cat-scale-overview#check-updates-at-scale)